Sometimes change happens an hour at a time.

 Children of Addiction

-A guide for educators from the National Organization for Children of Addiction.
+A guide for educators from the National Association for Children of Addiction.

 The Supporter's Role